 |Satellite name||<source_system>__<source_schema>__<source_table_name>||Start with the hub name, then meaningful name for the group of attributes represented by satellite.
 E.g. Customer_DeliveryAddress.|

 |Satellite fields||Aligned with the source field names||Meaningful names, pascal case.
 E.g. FirstName.|

 |Link schema||RawLnk (Links in Raw Vault are not actually required)||Lnk|

 |Link name||Source system first, then source tables and relationship between them.
 E.g. CRM__Order_Header__Customer_Payer||Meaningful name describing the relationship, ideally noun + verb + noun separated by underscore, e.g. Customer_Make_Order, Order_Include_Product|

 |Link fields||Aligned with hub keys||Aligned with hub keys.
 In case of SAL or HAL, use adjectives, e.g. MasterCustomerKey, BaseCustomerKey|

 Each configuration record must have a release key.
-Release number is composed from the Sprint start date and the next available sequence number.
+Release number is composed from the Sprint start date (YYYYMMDD) and the next available sequence number.
 E.g. 2016082201, 2016082202.
 Release could include different types of configuration records.
 Make release as small as possible.
-At the end of the Sprint all the finished releases should be pushed to the next environment, e.g. from DEV to TEST.
+By the end of the Sprint all the finished releases should be pushed to the next environment, e.g. from DEV to TEST.
 Unfinished releases could be backed out or renamed with the new Sprint sequence number.

 Although any ETL tool is acceptable, generally business logic is implemented via the stored procedures in Stage area.
 Don’t use views.
 Stage procedure has the same name as satellite with the “usp_” prefix.
 Stored procedure populates the stage table of the same name.
 Stored procedures code is versioned by Git.